metacman/Udemy-Git/README.md

 # Udemy-Git Repository

-This is the README file for the Udemy-Git repository.
+The content of this file is contained in the readme mark down file named README.md.

 ## Repository Content